 Chaucer was born to a family that arose from peasantry and eventually entered the halls of nobility.
 His great-grandfather was Andrew de Dynyngton, taverner who migrated from a small village to the larger town of Ipswich in East Anglia, before finally settling in London.
 Chaucer’s grandfather, Robert, was apprenticed to a man named John le Chaucer (“Chaucer” like “Taverner” was an occupational name).
 A “chaucier” in French was a maker of shoes.
 At any rate, John le Chaucer was killed in a brawl and he named Robert as a beneficiary in his will.
-Robert took his name as a sign of respect.
+Robert took his patron’s name as a sign of respect.
 In turn, Robert’s son, John, was a successful vintner and wine importer for the crown.
 He served the king’s wine cellar.
 John and his young family survived the Great Plague of 1348-1349 which killed over a quarter of England’s population.
 Many of his relatives died in the plague and they bequeathed their estates to John who became a wealthy man.
 The Chaucers moved to Thames Street in London and lived not far from St. Paul’s Cathedral.